UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/08-writing-transformations.md

 >>## Solution
 >>1.
 Create a text facet for the 'Subject' column
 >>2.
 Notice that top-level subjects are separated by vertical bars `|` and same level by periods `.`, and colons `:` for sub-topics
 >>3.
-We will need to perform transformations to remove these different separators.
-We will separate all of them by semi-colons `;`
+We'll need to perform transformations to remove these different separators.
+We'll separate all of them by semi-colons `;`
 3.1 value.replace("|", ";")
 3.2 value.replace(".", ";")
 3.3 value.replace(":", ";")